Yazghulami language

 The Yazghulami language (also Yazgulami, Yazgulyami, Iazgulem, Yazgulyam, Yazgulam, Yazgulyamskiy, Jazguljamskij; язғуломӣ (Yazghulomi)) is a member of the Southeastern subgroup of the Iranian languages, spoken by around 9,000 people along the Yazghulom River in Gorno-Badakhshan, Tajikistan.
 Together with Shugni, it is classified in a Shugni-Yazgulami subgroup of the areal group of Pamir languages.
 Virtually all speakers of Yazghulami are bilingual in Tajik, the variety of the Persian language spoken in Tajikistan and Uzbekistan.

 The Yazghulami people are an exception among the speakers of Pamir languages in that they do not adhere to Ismailism.

 Dialects

-The Yazghulami language consists of two dialects: one of these is spoken higher in the mountains, the other lower.
+Glottolog divides the Yazghulami language into two dialects: Lower Yazgulyam and Upper Yazgulyam.
+One of these is spoken higher in the mountains, the other lower.
 The differences are not significant and are limited to the vocabulary.
 Differences in the vocabulary are also detectable between the languages used in different villages in the lower mountains.
 The extinct Vanji language (also Vanži, Wanji) was once the nearest linguistic relative of Yazghulami.
 Yazghulami shares many grammatical and lexical features with the other languages spoken in the Pamirs, but even its most closely related living relative, Shughni, is not mutually intelligible with it.